 Nothing in this world mattered when I was at the height of my Anorexia.
 Nothing.
 I did not care for anyone but myself.
 I am both an empath and a narcissist – I feel everyone’s pain (hence the veganism of today), but at times I feel nothing but my own pain.
 Starving myself, making myself vomit, these were all things that made everything else in my life go away, and they still do.
 Eating Disorders to me are not a disease – they are merely a SYMPTOM of something fundamentally wrong with you.
 This comes in various forms – self loathing, low self esteem, a desire to be perfect, a desire to be loved, suicidal tendencies and so on.

 Everything I felt, everything I feel, they simply manifest as “I’ll feel better once I am skinnier”.
-Bullshit really.
 No matter how low or high my weight was, all I ever wanted to do or feel was pain.
 I wanted to be ugly on the outside, as ugly as I felt on the inside.
 I lost friends, family, trust, life, and everything else a human being is supposed to live for.
 I started self harming and hurting myself because I truly believed and still believe I deserve it.
-In retrospect, all coping mechanisms for the sadness I feel in my heart.
+In retrospect, all coping mechanisms for the void inside of me.
 Anyway, I won’t go on too much about myself.

 How Does Veganism Fit Into This Story?